Born from NASA technology and perfected for sleep.

 When it comes to picking the right mattress, it is important to get the correct support for your spine.
 A mattress that is too hard can put too much pressure on the areas where you feel discomfort, whereas a mattress that is too soft will not provide support for the areas that need it, allowing the spine to spend long periods in poor and unhealthy positions.

 People who suffer from lower back pain generally benefit more from a mattress erring on the firmer side of neutral.
-This is because of the shape of the spine, meaning that the lower back is often in need of more support.
-Most people can’t go wrong with a memory foam-type mattress, as this will provide support where support is needed, and allow for adjustment to the body where that is also required.
+This is because of the shape of the spine, meaning that the lower back often needs more support.
+Most people can’t go wrong with a memory foam-type mattress, as this will provide support where it is needed and allow for adjustment to the body where that is also required.

-It is always a good idea to test any potential mattress first to check it supports you in the right way, the best way is to pop into one of our stores and try a bed.
+It is always a good idea to test any potential mattress first to check if it supports you in the right way.
+The best way is to pop into one of our stores and try a bed.
 You may also like to see our Guide on Picking the Best Mattress for Your Sleeping Position.

 If you’re prone to back pain, memory foam or alternative fillings such as latex can help cushion your back while maintaining your spine’s natural alignment.
 These mattresses are popular options for those with back pain:

-Regarding the bed itself, if you are looking to start over completely, it may be important to remember that height of the bed can play an important part in preventing back pain.
-With beds that are too low and close to the ground, it is often that much more difficult getting out of bed in the morning, much like getting out of a low car!
+Regarding the bed itself, if you are looking to start over completely, it may be important to remember that the height of the bed can play an important part in preventing back pain.
+With beds that are too low and close to the ground, it is often that much more difficult to get out of bed in the morning, much like getting out of a low car!

 See all articles by Chris Clark